PracticalSoftwareEngineeringWorkshop/workshop/README.md

   - Create domain classes, controllers, services and repositories
   - Setup postgres database
   - TDD - Test Driven Development
+  - Pair Programming

 ##### PRACTICE:
 - Installing SDKMAN, Git and Spring Boot
 - Creating a free github account
 - Use Spring boot and Java to develop the API and push it to github (using Git)
 - Practicing TDD
+- Practice Pair Programming with one of the attendees

 ### 2nd day [Morning]
 - React JS